-Undergraduate Program Services, or the Dean of Graduate Studies (or the Director of Open Learning in the case of Open Learning Program Students) shall place in the student's file a record of all academic misconduct for which the student is penalized.
-Students in the Associate Diploma Program who are found guilty of academic misconduct in an Independent Study course taken through OAC Access towards their Associate Diploma will have the record of the finding of guilt placed against the appropriate term.
-This record shall be expunged from the student's file upon graduation, or completion of a certificate or diploma for open learners.
-Students who do not graduate from the University of Guelph or another university may submit an appeal to the Senate Committee on Student Petitions to have the record expunged no sooner than 5 years after the date of last registration.
-Students who have graduated at another accredited university may submit verification of graduation to Undergraduate Program Services, Office of Registrarial Services and have their record expunged.
-The record for expulsion is permanent, unless removed by petition to the President.
+Except as outlined below, the record of academic misconduct shall be expunged from the student's file upon graduation, or for open learners, upon completion of a certificate or diploma.
+Students who do not graduate from the University of Guelph or another university may submit an application to the Senate Committee on Student Petitions to have the record expunged no sooner than 5 years after the date of last registration.
+Students who have graduated at another accredited university may submit verification of graduation to Undergraduate Program Services/Graduate Program Services and have their record expunged.
+The record of academic misconduct which includes a penalty of expulsion or revocation or rescinding of a degree is permanent, unless removed by petition to the President

 Access to the record of academic misconduct will be limited to those involved in processing appeals and those involved in processing additional complaints against the student.
-It is normally assumed that the penalties for repeat offenders will be more severe than those assigned for first offences.